Moel Ysgyfarnogod and Craig Drwg from Trawsfynydd.

 Calculate the time using Naismith’s Rule and factor in your own pace.

 Moel Ysgyfarnogod and Craig Drwg from Trawsfynydd.
-Route Map and GPX Download
+Ordnance Survey Map and GPX File Download

 Sometimes when you plan a wild camp, it all comes together.
 This weekend it did.
 The first day was mostly fine, with some cloud that only added interest, before the tent got snowed in during the evening.
 Waking to a frozen landscape and plenty of sunshine was unexpected, and it was even better than the previous day.
 The Sunday was a bit misty, but with the ice underfoot we were more interested in looking at our feet than the view.